hulk66/timeline/README.md

 ## New 0.85
 * Sectioning is now happening already while importing photos.
 With this new photos are visible immediately.
 The background sectioning still happens and is used to equally size the sections in terms of the contained photos
 * Uploading of Phots is now possible.
 Therefore a folder has to be specified which is created below PHOTO_PATH.
 Photos will be uploaded there and sorted by year and month

+## New 0.90
+* Now also reading and displaying (iPhone) HEIC files
+* Addionally also reading and displaying MOV and MP4 files.
+Both types will be playable in the Browser.
+Similar to Google Photos a preview of the video files will played back when hovering over a video

 ## Next to come